znsio/specmatic-documentation/documentation/best_practices.md

 * Provide multiple example rows when there are nullable values.
     * Qontract runs two tests when there is a single nullable value, one for null and one for non-null values.
 When there are several of these Qontract will attempt running tests for all permutations.
     * The example rows can help Qontract in determining which are the plausible combinations in the context of your application.
-* Extract common structures and datatypes to background
+* Reduce Duplication.
+Extract common structures and datatypes to background.
     * Helps reduce verbosity in scenarios
     * Reduces human error that can happen when there is duplication of structure or datatype definition across scenarios

 ### Smells
-* Too many optional parameters in a single API - possible smell that indicates that this API needs to split.
+* Too many optional parameters in a single API - Indicates that this API needs to split.

 CI and Pull Request Builders
 ------